alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-if-he-finds-his-wife-not-virgin.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Discovering that one's wife is not a virgin"
+title: Discovering that one's wife is not a virgin
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/286"
+source: Fatawa Shaykh Ibn Baz p.
+20/286
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "This may be due to several reasons; virginity may be lost due to other reasons than Zina, so he should think well of her if she is apparently good and righteous."
+summary: This may be due to several reasons; virginity may be lost due to other reasons than Zina, so he should think well of her if she is apparently good and righteous.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: